redos8/pri.jzoom2/README.md

-#jZoom2 – Widget for pinching and zooming of any dom element in fullscreen.
+#jZoom2 – Widget for pinching and zooming of any DOM element.

 ## Installation
 `jZoom2` needs <a href="https://github.com/hammerjs/hammer.js">Hammer.JS</a> and <a href="https://github.com/jquery/jquery">jQuery</a>.